Countdown (game show)

-Countdown is a British game show involving word and number tasks that began airing in November 1982.
-It is broadcast on Channel 4 and is currently presented by Colin Murray, assisted by Rachel Riley, with resident lexicographer Susie Dent.
-It was the first programme to be aired on Channel 4, and 86 series have been broadcast since its debut on 2 November 1982.
-With over 7,900 episodes, Countdown is one of Britain's longest-running game shows, along with the original French version, Des chiffres et des lettres (Numbers & Letters), which has been running on French television continuously since 1965.
-Countdown was produced by Yorkshire Television and was recorded at The Leeds Studios for 27 years, before moving to the Manchester-based Granada Studios in 2009.
-Following the development of MediaCityUK, Countdown moved again in 2013 to the new purpose-built studios at Dock10, Greater Manchester.
+Countdown is a British game show involving word and mathematical tasks that began airing in November 1982.
+It is broadcast on Channel 4 and is most recently presented by Colin Murray, assisted by Rachel Riley with lexicographer Susie Dent.
+It was the first programme to be broadcast on Channel 4 and 92 series have been broadcast since its debut on 2 November 1982.
+With over 8,000 episodes, Countdown is one of Britain's longest-running game shows; the original French version, Des chiffres et des lettres (Numbers & Letters), ran on French television almost continuously from 1965 until 2024.